 Anyone who has information warranting a timely warning or emergency notification should immediately report the circumstances to UNCP Police and Public Safety at (910) 521-6235.
-In the event of an on- or off-campus situation that constitutes an ongoing or continuing threat (as ascertained by the judgment of Associate Vice Chancellor for Campus Safety and Emergency Operations or designee), a campus-wide warning or notification message will be issued by using any or all of the above notification options.
+In the event of an on- or off-campus situation that constitutes an ongoing or continuing threat (as ascertained by the judgment of the Director of Police and Public Safety, a campus-wide warning or notification message will be issued by using any or all of the above notification options.